Telios-org/telios-sdk/README.md

 ## What does this SDK do?

-This SDK provides for interacting with the Telios Client-Server API.
+This SDK provides methods for interacting with the Telios Client-Server API.
 This SDK comes with everything needed for sending/receiving encrypted data, registering a new account, creating mailboxes, and registering aliases.

 ## Installation